mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

   ├── python_env.yaml
   └── requirements.txt

-``model.pkl`` is the serialized model weight file, and ``MLmodel`` containe general metadata that tells MLflow how to load the model.
+``model.pkl`` is the file containing the serialized model weight. ``MLmodel`` includes general metadata that instructs MLflow on how to load the model.
-Other files define the dependencies that are needed to run the model.
+The other files specify the dependencies required to run the model.

 .. note::

-  When you choose manual logging, you need to log the model explicitly using :py:func:`mlflow.sklearn.log_model <mlflow.sklearn.log_model>` like this:
+  If you opt for manual logging, you will need to log the model explicitly using the :py:func:`mlflow.sklearn.log_model <mlflow.sklearn.log_model>` function, as shown below:

   .. code-block:: python